bernhardAxonIvy/doc/source/engine-guide/integration/elasticsearch/index.rst

 Elasticsearch
 =============

-Axon Ivy Engine is using Elasticsearch for fulltext searches.
+Axon Ivy Engine is using Elasticsearch for full-text searches.
 Elasticsearch itself is bundled with Axon Ivy Engine and will be started on demand.

 |